fruit/sfDoctrineTablePlugin/README.markdown

 # sfDoctrineTablePlugin

-The ``sfDoctrineTablePlugin`` generates feature packed base tables to each model.
+The ``sfDoctrineTablePlugin`` generates feature packed base tables for models.
-Base table contains PHPDocs of available pre-generated ``WHERE``, ``COUNT`` and ``JOIN`` considering table relations and its depth.
-List of new available methods are accessed through the PHPDoc tag @method and are suitable for IDE users only (prefect implementation in [NetBeans 7.2](http://netbeans.org/downloads/index.html "NetBeans Download page"))
+Base table contains PHPDocs of available pre-generated ``WHERE``, ``COUNT`` and ``JOIN`` methods, considering table relations and its depth.
+List of pre-generated PHPDoc methods are accessed through the tag @method and are suitable for IDE users only (perfect implementation in [NetBeans 7.2](http://netbeans.org/downloads/index.html "NetBeans Download page"))

 # Table of contents